rse/pptx-prompter/README.md

    know where PPTX-Prompter will insert its sidebar content on the left.

 2. Export the PowerPoint presentation as PNG files `Slide`*N*`.png` (*N* = 1, 2, ...)
-   with resolution 1920x1090 pixels through the regular PowerPoint export functionality.
+   with resolution 1920x1090 pixels through the regular Microsoft PowerPoint export functionality.

-3. Run PPTX-Prompter side-by-side to PowerPoint to let it create the prompter view.
+3. Run PPTX-Prompter side-by-side to Microsoft PowerPoint to let it create the prompter view.
    Use option `-d` to locate the pre-exported slides and option `-u` to control the analog clock.